hypherionmc/hypheriondocs/Simple Discord Link/config-mod.md

 	channelID = 0
 	#If this ID is set, event messages will be posted in this channel instead of the chat channel
 	logChannelID = 0
+	#The type of image to use as the player icon in messages.
+Valid entries are: AVATAR, HEAD, BODY, COMBO
+	playerAvatarType = "COMBO"
-	#Should embeds be used instead of plain text messages
+	#Should embeds be used instead of plain text messages for Chat Messages
 	useEmbeds = true
+	#Should embeds be used instead of plain text messages for Log Messages
+	useEmbedsLog = true
+	#Prefix to add to Minecraft when a message is relayed from Discord.
+Supports MC formatting.
+Use %user% for the Discord Username
+	mcPrefix = "§e[Discord]§r %user%: "
 	#Should messages from bots be relayed
 	ignoreBots = true
 	#Should SERVER STARTING messages be shown